OSGConnect/tutorial-matlab-HelloWorld/README.md

     hello_world             # compiled executable binary of hello_world.m
     hello_world.submit      # condor job description file
     run_hello_world.sh      # execution script

 ### Executing the MATLAB binary

 The shell script `run_hello_world.sh` executes the binary `hello_world`.
 It takes the path of the MATLAB runtime as an input argument.
-The supplied `hello_world` binary is compiled on linux machine with MATLAB 2015a.
-This means we need to have the same MATLAB runtime to execute the binary.
+The supplied `hello_world` binary is compiled on a Linux machine with MATLAB 2015a.
+This means we need to have the same MATLAB Runtime to execute the binary.
 The MATLAB runtime for 2015a version is located in the path  `/cvmfs/oasis.opensciencegrid.org/osg/modules/matlab/2015a/v85/`

 On the terminal prompt, type